The Watcher in the Woods (1980 film): Plot

-Later, Mike discovers that his mother, Mary, was with Karen when she disappeared, but she evades his questions.
+Later, Mike discovers that his mother was with Karen when she disappeared, but she evades his questions.
 Meanwhile, Jan attempts to get information from John Keller, a reclusive aristocrat who was also there that night, but he refuses to speak to her.
 On her way home, Jan cuts through the woods, where she encounters a local hermit, Tom Colley, who tells Jan he was also present at Karen's disappearance.
 He claims that during a seance-like initiation ceremony on the night of a lunar eclipse, Karen vanished when lightning struck the church bell tower.

-Jan decides to recreate the ceremony during the upcoming solar eclipse, hoping it will bring Karen back.
-She gathers Mary, Tom, and John at the abandoned chapel, and they attempt to repeat the ceremony.
+Jan decides to recreate the ceremony during an upcoming solar eclipse, hoping it will bring Karen back.
+She gathers Mary, Tom and John at the abandoned chapel, and they attempt to repeat the ceremony.
 Meanwhile, Ellie, while watching the eclipse from the front yard, suddenly goes into a trance-like state, apparently possessed, and enters the woods.
 At the chapel, the ceremony is interrupted by a powerful wind that shatters the windows, and Ellie appears.
 In a voice that is not her own, she explains that an accidental switch took place thirty years ago, in which Karen traded places with an alien presence from an alternate dimension; thus, the Watcher has been haunting the woods since, while Karen has remained suspended in time.

 The Watcher leaves Ellie's body, manifesting as a pillar of light, fueled by the "circle of friendship".
 It engulfs Jan and lifts her into the air, but Mike intercedes and pulls her away before the Watcher disappears.
 Simultaneously, the eclipse ends, and Karen, still the same age as when she disappeared, reappears – still blindfolded.
 She removes the blindfold just as Mrs. Aylwood enters the chapel.